SachaG/Gamba/README.md

 ### Fuji Theme

 It's recommended you clone the Fuji theme repo locally into another directory outside of the Gamba! repo.
 You can then use the [`METEOR_PACKAGE_DIRS`](https://docs.meteor.com/environment-variables.html#METEOR-PACKAGE-DIRS) environment variable to help Meteor locate the theme package.

+### Usage

+This is a **complete codebase** for [Gamba Climbing](http://gambaclimbing.com), and *not* a theme, and is provided for educational purposes only (or for people wanting to contribute to Gamba Climbing).
+Feel free to fork it and take inspiration from it, but please do not reuse it as is for your own projects.